Popemobile: Usage by John Paul II

+In 2002, John Paul II requested that the media stop referring to the car as the "popemobile", saying that the term was "undignified".

+Usage by Benedict XVI

-In 2002, John Paul II requested that the media stop referring to the car as the popemobile, saying that the term was "undignified".
-The popemobile most often used by Pope Benedict XVI when traveling abroad was a modified Mercedes-Benz M-Class sport utility vehicle with a special glass-enclosed room with its own oxygen supply built into the back of the vehicle.
-The pope enters through a rear door and ascends several steps.
-He sits in a chair made from white leather with gold trim which is then elevated into the glass room by a hydraulic lift, allowing the pope to be more easily seen.
+The popemobile most often used by Pope Benedict XVI when traveling abroad was a modified Mercedes-Benz M-Class sport utility vehicle with a special glass-enclosed room that had its own oxygen supply built into the back of the vehicle.
+The Pope enters through a rear door and ascends several steps.
+He then sits in a chair made from white leather with gold trim which is then elevated into the glass room by a hydraulic lift, allowing the Pope to be more easily seen.
 In addition to the driver, there is room for one passenger (usually a security agent) in the front of the vehicle.
-The glass-enclosed rear of the vehicle also has room for two papal aides who can sit in the area in front of the pope's elevated chair.
-The vehicle's security features include bulletproof glass windows and roof, able to withstand explosions, and reinforced, armored side panels and undercarriage designed to resist bomb blasts.
-At 2011 prices, the popemobile cost approximately 345,000 GBP.
+The glass-enclosed rear of the vehicle also has room for two papal aides, who can sit in the area in front of the Pope's elevated chair.
+The vehicle includes bulletproof glass windows and skylights and is made from reinforced armour plating, security features designed to withstand explosives under or around it.
+At 2011 prices, the popemobile cost approximately £345,000.

 On June 6, 2007, a German man tried to jump into Benedict XVI's uncovered popemobile as the pontiff began his general audience.
-The pope was not hurt and did not even appear to notice that the man had jumped over the protective barrier in the square and had grabbed onto the white Fiat popemobile as it passed.
-At least eight security officers were trailing the vehicle as it moved slowly through the square.
+The Pope was not hurt and did not even appear to notice that the man had jumped over the protective barrier in the square and had grabbed onto the white Fiat popemobile as it passed.
+At least eight security officers trailed the vehicle as it moved slowly through the square.
 They subsequently grabbed the man and wrestled him to the ground, before he was interrogated by Vatican police.

-In 2019, Pope Francis received a Dacia Duster to be used as the popemobile during his visit to Romania.

 Usage by Francis

-Pope Francis shows a preference for a simpler lifestyle and simpler cars.
+Pope Francis showed a preference for a simpler lifestyle and simpler cars.
 As a cardinal, he often used public transport.
 On the night of his election, he rode with the other cardinals in a minibus back to their hotel instead of using a papal limousine.
-For trips within the Vatican City, he uses a small Ford Focus from the Vatican motor pool.
-He also drives himself around the city in a 1984 Renault 4 presented to him by Italian Father Renzo Zocca.
+For trips within the Vatican City, he used a small Ford Focus from the Vatican motor pool.
+He also drove himself around the city in a 1984 Renault 4 presented to him by Italian Father Renzo Zocca.

-A Kia Soul was used as the Popemobile in August 2014 when he visited South Korea.
+A Kia Soul was used as the popemobile in August 2014 when he visited South Korea.

 Italian automaker Fiat, the traditional supplier of papal cars, supplied Pope Francis with the Fiat 500L used for his visit to the United States on 22–27 September 2015.
 Fiat also supplied the Jeep Wrangler he used in Ecuador in July 2015.

-During his visit in the Philippines, the Popemobile's model was an Isuzu D-Max.